kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 >>> y
 >>> exit
 ```
-Each input file has a `DATA_SOURCE` field (as shown below) that specifies the source of the data, which tells the Senzing
+The `DATA_SOURCE` field from the OpenSanctions and Open Ownership data JSON files (as shown below) specify the source of the data, whose
-engine what namespace to load the data into.
+values are the same as those shown above in the config tool commands.
+This way, the Senzing engine what knows namespace to load the data into.

 ```json
 {